Which type of surgery is best to repair a hernia in the groin?

 A hernia in the groin is also known as an inguinal hernia.
 It can occur if there is a weak spot in the muscles in your abdomen that allows part of the bowel or fatty tissue to squeeze through into the groin, or into a testicle in men.
 An inguinal hernia occurs more often in men.
 You may notice a bulge or lump appear when lifting something but it then disappears when you lie down.

 If the hernia causes persistent or severe problems or there is a risk of a serious complication – such as an obstruction (where part of the bowel becomes stuck) or strangulation (where part of the bowel is trapped and no longer has a blood supply) – your doctor may recommend surgery.
 A strangulated hernia requires an emergency procedure.

 How is the hernia repaired?

-The hernia can be repaired by a surgeon pushing the lump back into the abdomen and covering it with a patch of mesh to hold it in place.
+Hernia repair can be done by pushing the lump back into the abdomen then covering it with a mesh patch to hold it in place.
 There are two types of surgery for doing this:

 - Open surgery, where the surgeon makes one cut into the groin in a procedure known as the Lichtenstein repair.

 - Keyhole (or laparoscopic) surgery, where the surgeon makes several small cuts in and around your belly button to insert a camera to see the groin and surgical instruments to make the repair.

 The National Institute for Health and Care Excellence (NICE) has approved both procedures as being safe and working well, but there are pros and cons to each: